 Pursuant to our corporate governance guidelines, directors are expected to attend our annual meeting of stockholders, and a director who is unable to attend, which it is understood will occur on occasion, is expected to notify our Chairman.
-In 2014, shortly before our initial public offering, we held an annual meeting, which two directors attended.
-This was when we were a controlled company and prior to the promulgation of our corporate governance guidelines.
+In 2015, all directors attended our annual meeting.